garthhumphreys/cvehound/README.md

 # CVEHound

-A Go tool for searching the [CVE Project](https://github.com/CVEProject/cvelist) repository for a particular keyword.
+A Go security vulnerability research tool for searching the CVE Project repository for a particular keyword.

 ## Requirements